skztr/seeder/README.md

 ## usage

-   - `/function seeder:store` -> arranges to have the seeder:seed's `StringSeed` filled with text including the seed
+   - on init, arranges to have the seeder:seed's `StringSeed` filled with text including the seed
    - afterwards, access via eg: `/tellraw @s [{"nbt":"StringSeed","storage":"seeder:seed","interpret":true}]`

 ## note